 Exile and legal problems

-In spite of the pressure of the joint opposition, Zardari not only decided to contest the elections of 2008, but also persuaded Nawaz Sharif to participate in the 8th Parliamentary elections.
+Despite the pressure of the joint opposition, Zardari not only decided to contest the elections of 2008 but also persuaded Nawaz Sharif to participate in the 8th Parliamentary elections.
 PPP emerged as the leading party with PML-N as the runners up.
 Nawaz Sharif and Zardari agreed to form a coalition government.
-In mid- March Yousaf Raza Gillani was unanimously elected as the Prime Minister.
+In mid-March, Yousaf Raza Gillani was unanimously elected as the Prime Minister.
 Zardari promised Nawaz that his party would reinstate the sixty judges, previously sacked by Musharraf, latest by 30th April 2008.
-However, later on Zardari backed out from his promise and the coalition failed.
-PML-N withdrew its support for the government in May and all the minsters of the party resigned.
+However, later on, Zardari backed out from his promise and the coalition failed.
+PML-N withdrew its support for the government in May and all the ministers of the party resigned.

 Rise to Presidency